writer-jill/druid/docs/tutorials/tutorial-sql-query-view.md

   -->

-This tutorial demonstrates some useful features of the Query view in Apache Druid.
+This tutorial demonstrates some useful features built into Query view in Apache Druid.

 You can use the Query view to ingest and query data.
 You can also use it to test and tune queries before you use them in API requests&mdash;for example, to perform [SQL-based ingestion](../multi-stage-query/api.md).

 The tutorial guides you through the steps to ingest sample data, and query the ingested data using some Query view features.
+Try out the [Introduction to Druid SQL](./tutorial-jupyter-index.md#tutorials) tutorial to learn more about Druid SQL.

 ## Prerequisites

-Before you follow the steps in this tutorial, download Druid as described in the [quickstart](./index.md) using the [micro-quickstart](../operations/single-server.md#micro-quickstart-4-cpu-16gib-ram) single-machine configuration and have it running on your local machine.
+Before you follow the steps in this tutorial, download Druid as described in the [quickstart](./index.md) and have it running on your local machine.
 You don't need to have loaded any data.

 ## Run a demo query to ingest data

+Druid includes demo queries that each demonstrate a different Druid feature&mdash;for example transforming data during ingestion and sorting ingested data.
+Each query has detailed comments to help you learn more.

-In this section you load the demo queries that are included in Druid, and run a SQL task to ingest sample data into a datasource.
+In this section you load the demo queries and run a SQL task to ingest sample data into a [table-type datasource](../querying/datasource.md#table).

 1. Navigate to the Druid console at [http://localhost:8888](http://localhost:8888) and click **Query**.

-2. Click the ellipsis icon at the bottom of the query window and select **Load demo queries**.
+2. Click the ellipsis at the bottom of the query window and select **Load demo queries**.
 Note that loading the demo queries replaces all of your current query tabs.
-The demo queries load in several query tabs:
+The demo queries load in several tabs:

    ![demo queries](../assets/tutorial-sql-demo-queries.png)

 3. Click the **Demo 1** tab.
 This query ingests sample data into a datasource called **kttm_simple**.
-Click the **Demo 1** tab heading again and note the options&mdash;you can rename, copy and duplicate tabs.
+Click the **Demo 1** tab heading again and note the options&mdash;you can rename, copy, and duplicate tabs.

 4. Click **Run** to ingest the data.